-Occupational Health & Safety Act (OHSA) makes it obligatory for the employer to provide and maintain a working environment that is safe and without risk to the health of the workers.
+The Occupational Health and Safety Act (OHSA) makes it obligatory for the employer to provide and maintain a working environment that is safe and without risk to the health of the workers.

-Preventive and protective measures should be taken after proper risk assessment (at least once a year) to ensure that all chemicals, machinery, equipment, tools and processes are safe and without risk to health and comply with the requirements of safety and health provisions in this Act.
+Preventive and protective measures should be taken after proper risk assessment (at least once a year) to ensure that all chemicals, machinery, equipment, tools and processes are safe and without risk to health, and that they comply with the requirements of safety and health provisions in this Act.

-A worker must take care of health and safety of himself and of others who may be affected by his acts or omissions.
-Worker must use the safety equipments with care and act according to the prescribed instructions to preserve his health and protect him from getting injured.
-Worker must not involve in any action that tends to obstruct implementation of the instructions or the misuse or causing of damage or loss to the means provided for the protection, safety and health of other workers.
-He/she must report the employer or health and safety representative about any unhealthy or unsafe situation.
+A worker must take care of the health and safety of himself/herself and of others who may be affected by his/her acts or omissions.
+Workers must use safety equipment with care and act according to prescribed instructions to preserve their health and protect them from getting injured.
+Workers must avoid any action that tends to obstruct implementation of the instructions or the misuse or causing of damage or loss to the means provided for the protection, safety and health of other workers.
+He/she must report to the employer or health and safety representative concerning any unhealthy or unsafe situation.

-Employer may not permit workers to work unless all precautionary measures to protect health and safety of all workers have been taken.
+An employer may not permit workers to work unless all precautionary measures to protect the health and safety of all workers have been taken.

 Source: §8-15 of the Occupational Health & Safety Act (OHSA)

-The Occupational Health and Safety Act require employers to provide free protective equipment (PPE) to workers involved in hazardous work.
+The Occupational Health and Safety Act (OHSA) requires employers to provide free protective equipment (PPE) to workers involved in hazardous work.

 OHSA requires employers to take such steps, which will mitigate any potential hazard to the health and safety of workers before resorting to personal protective equipment.
 Employers are required to provide protective equipment free of cost to the workers and cannot make any deduction from any employee's remuneration or require or permit any employee to make any payment to him or any other person for provision of such equipment.